corestario/HERB/README.md

 ### What is it

-This repo contains cosmos-application which allows to generate random numbers in a secure way.
+This repo contains cosmos-application which allows securely generating random numbers.
 It's based on the HERB-protocol.

 Simplified protocol description: